MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splunk-cheat-sheet.md

 ### Join

-Join in Splunk has significant limitations.
+`join` in Splunk has substantial limitations.
 The subquery has a limit of 10,000 results (set in the deployment configuration file), and a limited number of join flavors are available.

 | Product | Operator | Example |
 |:---|:---|:---|